 - Have first-hand knowledge of the situation, and seen the behavior of the person you want to commit

-The application must include facts and information that the person needing commitment is:
+The EC application must include facts and info that the person needing commitment is:

 - Intoxicated, incapacitated, or both